 It’s been said that Loch Ness Monster is a cryptid and gigantic animal that inhabits the Lake of Loch Ness situated in Scotland.
 Loch Ness Monster often appeared to be preached for the first time in 1933 at lake Loch Ness.
 Popular folktales say that Loch Ness Monster resembles a long-necked dinosaur, snake, or dragon.

 This lake monster is often said to have seen only a head and neck.
 The photograph by the Surgeon is supposed to be the first photo of the head and neck of the Loch Ness Monster.
 Many people now claim to have spotted Loch Ness Monster.
 However, nobody can say with certainty about the existence of this creature.

 5. Bigfoot and Yeti

 A Ghoul is another folkloric monster or spirit associated with graveyards.
-Ghouls are said to have consuming human flesh and often classified as undead.
-The existing myth says that Ghouls is likely One Thousand and One Nights old.
-Other myths describe Ghoul as an evil demon that preys on young children, eats the dead, drinks blood and so on.
+Ghouls are said to have consumed human flesh and are often classified as undead.
+The existing myth says that Ghouls are likely One Thousand and One Night old.
+Other tales describe Ghoul as an evil demon that preys on young children, eats the dead, drinks blood, and so on.
 Ghoul lures unwary people into the desert wastes or abandoned places to devour them.

 1. Vampires and Dracula

-Be sure to drop your comments to let us know your own favorites.
-We know that there’s no limit in Fairy Tales; it’s an imaginary world without limits.
+Be sure to drop your comments to let us know your favorites.
+We know that there’s no limit in Fairy Tales; it’s an imaginary world without boundaries.